Gabriel Kahane: Songwriting

-Kahane's style is often compared to Sufjan Stevens and Rufus Wainwright and has collaborated with both of these artists.
+Kahane's style is often compared to Sufjan Stevens and Rufus Wainwright and he has collaborated with both of these artists.

 Kahane released a self-titled album, Gabriel Kahane, on Family Records in 2008, receiving positive reviews.

 In September 2011, Kahane released his second singer-songwriter album, Where Are The Arms, on StorySound Records.
 It was recorded with many of his regular collaborators, including Rob Moose on violin and guitar, Matt Johnson on drums, and Casey Foubert, who also helped mix and produce it, on various instruments.
 These three musicians would also collaborate with him on his next album, The Ambassador.

 For his 2014 album, The Ambassador, he used ten addresses in L.A. to write songs from the perspectives of characters both real and imaginary.
 The album was featured in Rolling Stone, Vogue, and Paste, and Kahane also wrote a piece about exploring L.A. through music for The New Yorker.
-The album was staged by Tony-award winner John Tiffany with set design by Tony-award winner Christine Jones at the Brooklyn Academy of Music and Carolina Performing Arts in the fall of 2014 and at University of California, Los Angeles in the spring of 2015.
+The album was staged by Tony Award winner John Tiffany with set design by Tony Award winner Christine Jones at the Brooklyn Academy of Music and Carolina Performing Arts in the fall of 2014 and at University of California, Los Angeles in the spring of 2015.
 The song "Empire Liquor Mart (9127 S. Figueroa St.)" from The Ambassador was selected by NPR as one of their NPR Music's Favorite Songs of 2014.

 After the 2016 election, he embarked on a cross-country train trip that yielded the 2018 album Book of Travelers.